 Private credit's surge in popularity came about when interest rates hovered at or near zero.
 With no immediate prospects for a return to that era, what happens now?
 Most private loans use floating rates, meaning that a rising rate environment generally benefits lenders.
-As Preqin points out, "The current macroeconomic environment has favored private debt.
-While economic growth has slowed, rising interest rates are supportive of floating rate-focused assets ... as higher base rates should translate into better returns."
+As Preqin points out, 'The current macroeconomic environment has favoured private debt.
+While economic growth has slowed, rising interest rates are supportive of floating rate-focused assets ... as higher base rates should translate into better returns'.
 Superior returns during volatile markets highlight the resilience of private credit as an asset class (Figure 4).

 Borrowers are less sanguine about higher interest rates.
-Those in cyclical sectors can find themselves under tremendous stress, and the risk of default goes up among businesses forced to absorb higher costs due to inflation.
+Those in cyclical sectors can find themselves under tremendous stress, and the risk of default goes up amongst businesses forced to absorb higher costs due to inflation.
 Default risk is higher for older loans dating back to the ultralow-rate environment, but newer loans are less likely to be subject to sudden shifts in the rate environment.

 Interest rate hikes also mean less appetite for highly leveraged deals, but private lenders are adapting, even as capital structures shift in response to interest rate risk.
 The private credit market features a diverse set of participants, each with unique roles and strategies.
-Traditional asset managers, private equity firms, and specialized lenders all play pivotal roles.
+Traditional asset managers, private equity firms, and specialised lenders all play pivotal roles.
 This has been increasingly important as market conditions cause some lenders to reduce their exposure to individual deals.

-According to Macquarie, "Due to building economic headwinds and general uncertainty in the markets, some private credit funds have reduced their position size in debt facilities to account for the riskier climate, but the sector has shown adaptability in assembling larger direct lender groups to sustain heftier unitranche financing.
-This is likely to continue in 2023, although deal values may be slightly lower than the highs of 2021 and 2022."
+According to Macquarie, 'Due to building economic headwinds and general uncertainty in the markets, some private credit funds have reduced their position size in debt facilities to account for the riskier climate, but the sector has shown adaptability in assembling larger direct lender groups to sustain heftier unitranche financing.'8